 Instead, transfer the sweetened condensed milk into a clean jelly jar, place a lid on it and tighten the band down well.
 I filled my jars up to the 6-oz. line to allow for expansion during cooking.
 As these jars are made to withstand the home canning process, they're much safer, and they allow you to visually check the caramel for doneness.

-Place the jars in your slow cooker and then fill the slow cooker up with water to about one inch about the top of the lids.
-Cover with the lid and cook on low for 7.5-8 hours, making sure not to let the water drop below the lid level.
+Place the jars in your slow cooker and then fill the slow cooker up with water to about one inch above the top of the lids.
+Place the lid on your slow cooker and cook on low for 7.5-8 hours, making sure not to let the water drop below the lid level.
 I didn't need to add water at any point, but I'd still recommend checking for safety's sake.

 After the caramel sauce has cooked for about 7 hours, you'll want to check it periodically to see if its reached your desired doneness.
 You should be able to do this just by looking through the lid so that you don't let the heat escape.
 When it's done, remove the jars from the water and allow them to cool for about 20 minutes.